tinyheero/tinyheero.github.io/_posts/2015-07-19-first-post.markdown

 By doing this, this makes the Disqus comments appear on every post.
 You can also add them to other `_layout/*.html` pages in the future.

 Also for escaping the liquid template tags (i.e. include disqus.html} so that they can appear in this post, refer to this [stackoverflow thread](http://stackoverflow.com/questions/3426182/how-to-escape-liquid-template-tags).

+# Adding Tags

+I follow the instructions posted kindly by [Charlie Park's "Tags in Jekyll"](http://charliepark.org/tags-in-jekyll/) to setup tags in Jekyll.